jtimonen/lgpr-usage/README.md

 # Demos and experiments using the lgpr package

 ## demos
 The easiest way to study the demos is to open the *.html* files using any web browser or other software.
 The demos contain code blocks, which can be run in R if the `lgpr`package is installed.
-There are six demo files:
+There are six different demos:
 * `01_basic` - basic usage of the package
 * `02_realdata` - modeling the classic orthodont and sleepstudy datasets
 * `03_comparison` - comparison with linear mixed effect modeling